dereklegenzoff/azure-search-react-template/README.md

 The last thing you need to do is select configuration and then edit the application settings to add the credentials from `local.settings.json`.
 It may take a few minutes for this blade to become available in the portal.

 ![Azure Static Web Apps Configuration Screenshot](./images/config.png)

+Additional documentation can be found in the [docs folder](./docs).